 If you’re interested in more ways to stretch your timeshare ownership check out “How to Hack Your Timeshare Ownership for Vacation Deals.”

-What is the Best Place to Buy a Timeshare: RCI Weeks Program
+What are the Best Timeshares for Sale: RCI Weeks Program

 The RCI Weeks Program is the timeshare exchange I use when not renting or using my 2 bedroom unit.
 In this program, I receive 23 Trading Power Units (TPU’s) for each week deposited with RCI.
 When I bought these fixed weeks 15 years ago, I didn’t use value as the #1 purchase driver, but I’m pleased with the trading power we receive at $28.74 per TPU.